RMIT-Competition-Rocketry/GCS/README.md

 Repository for RMIT HIVE's rocketry GCS (**Ground Control Station**).

 **Named after Soteria, the Greek goddess of safety and deliverance from harm.**

+> [!WARNING]
+> This repository is archived in it's 2025 IREC state.
+Development of the 2026 IREC GCS is ongoing in a private repo.
+When it is done it will be merged back into this repository.
+Updates will be posted on [Freddy's Linkedin](https://www.linkedin.com/in/freddy-mcloughlan/) over the next year.

 <p align="center">
   <img src="docs/assets/serp2launchSetup.jpg" height="200px"/>